• Home

 About this blog

 When I was a Japanese-studies grad student, my colleagues and I often complained that we couldn’t write or read about Japan without having the introduction as “Many people think Japan is like (______), but, actually, it’s like (_______).”
 It’s hard to get out of the trope of East vs. West, or “Misconceptions about Japan.”
-This model is imperfect, but setting up one’s argument in this way challenges the beliefs of those without a solid background in Japanese language and culture, and, in theory, attempts to prove to them that Japan is more dynamic and more diverse than they originally believed.
+So when I was about to depart for what would become four years in Japan, I wanted to continue to tackle larger issues, from rural living to gender, rather than keeping a personal journal.

 Featured on